aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-serving.md

 # Neuron TensorFlow Serving

 TensorFlow Serving is a serving system that allows customers to scale-up inference across a network.
 Neuron TensorFlow Serving uses the same API as normal TensorFlow Serving.
 The only differences are that the saved model must be compiled for Inferentia and the entry point is a different binary named `tensorflow_model_server_neuron`.
-The binary is found at `/usr/local/bin/tensorflow_model_server_neuron` and is pre-installed in the DL AMI or installed with APT/YUM tensorflow-model-server-neuron package (see installation instruction here [link]).
+The binary is found at `/usr/local/bin/tensorflow_model_server_neuron` and is pre-installed in the DLAMI or installed with APT/YUM tensorflow-model-server-neuron package (see installation instruction here [link]TODO).

 ## Export and Compile Saved Model